-- Avoidance and minimization of impacts to wetlands or natural habitats through: realignment and special design, construction features, or other measures. - Using best management practices to avoid introduction and spread of invasive species is another key issue.
-Road construction actions to avoid soil disturbance should be used to reduce the spread of noxious invasive plants. - Avoiding soil disturbance should be used to reduce the spread of noxious invasive plants. - Employing seasonal restrictions around bird nest sites during a critical season, thus avoiding and reducing short-term impacts to sensitive nest sites for a number of bird species in the area that could be affected, including bald eagle, golden eagle, and osprey. - Compensatory mitigation alternatives, either inside or outside of the right-of-way.
+- Avoidance and minimization of impacts to wetlands or natural habitats through realignment and special design, construction features, or other measures. - Compensatory mitigation alternatives, either inside or outside of the right-of-way.
 This includes, but is not limited to, such measures as on-site mitigation, when that alternative is determined to be the preferred approach by the appropriate regulatory agency; improvement of existing degraded or historic wetlands or natural habitats through restoration or enhancement on or off site; creation of new wetlands; and under certain circumstances, preservation of existing wetlands or natural habitats on or off site.
 Restoration of wetlands is generally preferable to enhancement or creation of new wetlands. - Improvements to existing wetlands or natural habitats.
 Such activities may include, but are not limited to, construction or modification of water level control structures or ditches, establishment of natural vegetation, re-contouring of a site, installation or removal of irrigation, drainage, or other water distribution systems, integrated pest management, installation of fencing, monitoring, and other measures to protect, enhance, or restore the wetland or natural habitat character of a site.